[PHP] Points to note when checking whether a specified string/pattern is included

 Points to note

-If you need to distinguish between no match and an error, be aware that 0 == FALSE becomes TRUE.
+If you need to distinguish between no match and an error, be aware that 0 == FALSE is TRUE

-Extract elements that match a pattern from an array
+Extracting elements that match a pattern from an array

-Here the array
+Here, the array

 $input = ['first', 'second', 'third', 'fourth', 'fifth'];